SchoolOfCode/w8_d5-hackathon_react-app-with-api-data-kazeem-robert-and-gabriel/README.md

 -> When you search for a cocktail it brings it up.
            -> We display the name and the picture of each of them. (name, image) -> When they select whhich one they want we can display more details about them. (ingredients, measures, instructions)

+           If times allows, add a second page using react router where you could see the specific drink you want displayed in more detail (picture, ingredients, instructions)